The determining role of covariances in large networks of stochastic neurons: Introduction

 \section{Introduction}

 Neuronal activity is intrinsically stochastic.
-Sources of randomness have been identified at different scales, ranging from spontaneous neurotransmitters release to noise amplification at the network level, and have been shown to contribute to cellular and behavioral trial-to-trial variability \cite{calvin_synaptic_1968, white_channel_2000, faisal_noise_2008}.
-Although stochasticity has often been treated as a nuisance, recent studies have highlighted its determining role in neural population coding \cite{azeredo_da_silveira_geometry_2021} and in many brain functions, such as awareness \cite{zerlaut_enhanced_2017}, decision making \cite{lebovich_idiosyncratic_2019}, and working memory \cite{schneegans_stochastic_2020}.
-Moreover, biologically realistic numerical simulations have demonstrated that stochastic networks can support spike-time coding with millisecond precision \cite{nolte_cortical_2019} while abstract models have revealed the computational advantage of stochastic spiking neurons over deterministic ones \cite{maass_noise_2014}.
+Sources of randomness have been identified at different scales, ranging from spontaneous neurotransmitters release to noise amplification at the network level, and have been shown to contribute to cellular and behavioral trial-to-trial variability \parencite{calvin_synaptic_1968, white_channel_2000, faisal_noise_2008}.
+Although stochasticity has often been treated as a nuisance, recent studies have highlighted its determining role in neural population coding \parencite{azeredo_da_silveira_geometry_2021} and in many brain functions, such as awareness \parencite{zerlaut_enhanced_2017}, decision making \parencite{lebovich_idiosyncratic_2019}, and working memory \parencite{schneegans_stochastic_2020}.
+Moreover, biologically realistic numerical simulations have demonstrated that stochastic networks can support spike-time coding with millisecond precision \parencite{nolte_cortical_2019}, while abstract models have revealed the computational advantage of stochastic spiking neurons over deterministic ones \parencite{maass_noise_2014}.